NATIONAL PUBLIC SLEEPING DAY

 Like some of the fantastic creations who oversee children, the tooth fairy is a relative newcomer to the world of childhood fantasies.

 Then in 1927, Esther Watkins Arnold printed an eight-page playlet for children called The Tooth Fairy.
-It was the same year Sir Arthur Conan Doyle “proved” his claim that fairies and gnomes are real and “verified” with pictures of two little girls surrounded by fairies.
+The same year Sir Arthur Conan Doyle “proved” his claim that fairies and gnomes are real and “verified” with pictures of two little girls surrounded by fairies.
 The world was ripe with imagination and primed to have a tooth fairy about to come collect the lost teeth of little boys and girls and leave a coin or two behind.

 HOW TO OBSERVE #NationalToothFairyDay

 Use #NationalToothFairyDay to post on social media.
-Download this coloring page, color and then post to social media.
+Download this coloring page, color, and then post to social media.

 NATIONAL TOOTH FAIRY DAY HISTORY

 Children’s author, Katie Davis, created the February 28th observance of National Tooth Fairy Day.
 While there is also an August 22nd observance, it is interesting to note the two observances are six months apart and the American Dental Association’s recommendation to have cleanings twice annually.

 NATIONAL FLORAL DESIGN DAY